valerievozza/valerievozza/README.md

   </tr>
   <tr>
     <td align="center">
-      An application for shelters and non-profits to manage data for essential mail services for clients experiencing homelessness, fleeing domestic violence, or those who otherwise don't have access to a safe, consistant place to receive mail<br><br>JavaScript, Node, Express, Bootstrap CSS, Handlebars, MongoDB
+      An application for shelters and non-profits to manage data for essential mail services for clients experiencing homelessness, fleeing domestic violence, or those who otherwise don't have access to a safe, consistant place to receive mail<br><br>JavaScript, Node, Express, Bootstrap, Handlebars, MongoDB
     </td>
     <td align="center">
-      A personal budget tracker that breaks down expenses daily, weekly, monthly, & yearly so the user may see a more complete picture of their expenses<br><br><br>Node, Express, JavaScript, MongoDB, EJS, TailwindCSS
+      A personal budget tracker that breaks down expenses daily, weekly, monthly, & yearly so the user may see a more complete picture of their expenses<br><br><br>Node, Express, JavaScript, MongoDB, EJS, Tailwind
     </td>
   <tr>
     <td align="center">